canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 ## Saving and updating a model
 Let's look at a few items in the code above.
 Notice that we're creating a new instance of a model (MenuOrderModel) in the `createOrder` function.
-Unlike data access functions, which are called statically off of the prototype, the `save`, `update`, and `delete` functions are called off of a specific instance of a model.
+Unlike data access functions (like findAll, findOne), which are called statically off of the prototype, the `save`, `update`, and `delete` functions are called off of a specific instance of a model.
 So, if we want to create a new order, we will need to work with an instance of the MenuOrderModel.

-We assign the value of this.attr('details') to the MenuOrderModel's `delivery` property.
+We assign the value of this.attr('delivery') to the MenuOrderModel's `delivery` property.
 If you recall, we bound the values of the `name`, `address`, and `telephone` number fields to the `delivery` object in the `order_form.stache` view template.
 Now, all we need to do to get the values of those fields is